 You should expect the occasional complaint, venting session, or tough day.
 In fact, these things might even be healthy.
 Your employees coming to you with a sporadic concern is a sign that they trust you to turn a listening ear.

 But when you receive complaints on a more ongoing basis about the same situations this is a more serious issue.
 Especially if the complaints come without solutions or a will to change.

 4) Disengaged employees are order-takers.
 Employee engagement helps your team be more proactive.

 Teams that are usually doing the bare minimum, don’t explore different avenues or ways of doing things or are showing signs of just plain laziness are good signs that it’s time to get them engaged again.

 These employees are detrimental to the rest of your team and the company as a whole.
 It’s best to act swiftly instead of sitting back and letting the consequences get worse.

-Employee engagement is a real issue in the workplace that is better faced head-on than swept under the rug.
+Employee engagement is a real issue in the workplace that is better when it is faced head-on than swept under the rug.
 Conversations about decreased productivity or performance with your team can be uncomfortable, but they are always necessary when these circumstances arise.
 To ensure your company’s success, look for these telltale signs of disengaged teams, and take action.